 - Tactical Combat Casualty Card: So you can write down what type of first aid was given to the wounded soldier

-- Sharpie: For writing on the casualty card or on the tourniquet
+- Sharpie: Permanent marker for writing on the casualty card or on the tourniquet

 - An Eye Shield

 - Chest Seals: This is a rubber seal with a valve on it so chest wounds can be sucked out

 The US Air Force IFAK focuses on wound management.
 The entire IFAK contents with the bag weights 1.6 pounds.
 It includes:

 - Self Adherent Bandage 3” x 5 yards

 - Triangular Bandage: 46 x 46 x 52 inches